thrakar9/CoMET/README.md

 ## How to train CoMET models

 CoMET options are parsed using [ABSL flags (former gflags)](https://github.com/google/python-gflags).
-You can controlled them by command line arguments or configuration files (see example/example.conf).
+You can controll them by command line arguments or configuration files (see example/example.conf).

 ### Unsupervised Motif Extraction (CoDER) Example:
    ```shell